JohnPickerill/tutor/index.md

 in their individual talents and abilities.
 We believe in a patient, fun approach so that children can enjoy learning.

-We offer tutoring in French and English for children and adults as well as 11 plus maths and English.
+We offer tutoring in *French* and *English* for children and adults as well as *11 plus maths and English*.
 Children’s tutoring can be provided on a one to one basis or in small groups.

 Click here for details of our rates and contact Dawn on 01752 302237 or by email to dawn@curiouscrab.com to book an initial free session.

+jwh